 James continues to lead and grow Epic in the secondary ticketing industry, which has seen rapid change and technology innovation.
 Ticketing has given James so much, but he is most proud how Epic Seats has been able to give back to organizations like Seattle Children’s Home (Navos), the Moyer Foundation, Ronald McDonald House, Seattle Works, Treehouse, Boys and Girls Clubs plus many smaller charities.

 James can be found at any Seattle-area sporting event rooting on the home team.
-He is passionate about family, travel, snowboarding, wine tasting, enjoy- ing the outdoors, and of course sports.
+He is passionate about family, travel, snowboarding, pickleball, enjoying the outdoors, and of course sports/concerts.

 Graham grew up in Allentown, PA, an hour north of Philadelphia, and attended Emmaus High School where he played four years of baseball.
 Upon graduation, he attended West Virginia University where he majored in Sport Management and minored in Business Administration.
 In the summer of 2007, after graduating from WVU, he interned with Denver-based Team Championships International.
 He was an assistant event director with “Hoop-it-up”; responsible for executing 3-vs-3 basketball tournaments- traveling to 13 cities in 13 weekends up and down the east coast.

 After the internship, the Director of Hoop-It-Up gave him a referral to the owners of Epic Seats.
 They offered him a full-time entry level sales position in October of 2007.
 He eagerly accepted the offer, packed up his few belongings and headed to Seattle.
 He has been working for Epic Seats ever since.